schik/burn/README.md

 As it turned out, cdrskin does not burn usable audio CDs.
 The program claimed that the WAV files were of no suitable format, but burned them anyway.
 The output was an audio CD with garbage on it.
-From various sources on the Internet, I coclude, that cdrskin has issues with the headers of WAV and AU files, thus seems unsuitable for that purpose.
+From various sources on the Internet, I conclude, that cdrskin has issues with the headers of WAV and AU files, thus seems unsuitable for that purpose.
 If you want to use it, open the settings dialog and set the program path accordingly.
 You do not have to turn on the compatibility mode.